 Shutdown and restart operations are provided in Martini Desktop.
 To shutdown or restart Martini via Martini Desktop follow these steps:

-- Right click the Martini instance in Navigator view; this will show the context menu with the actions we can do for the instance.
+- Right click the Martini instance in Navigator view; this will show the context menu with the actions applicable for the instance.

 Select Shut Down or Restart.